-Sexually transmitted disease (sexually transmitted disease) or STD is the disease that can be transmitted through sexual contact.
-It is caused by a microorganism, and can be its etiological agent: virus, bacterium, mycobacteria, protozoa, parasite, fungus and possibly mixed agents.
+Sexually transmitted disease (sexually transmitted disease) or STD it is the disease that can be transmitted by sexual contact.
+It is caused by a microorganism, and can be its etiological agent: viruses, bacteria, mycobacteria, protozoa, parasites, fungi and possibly mixed agents.

 Infections can cause lesions on the mucosa and skin of the male and female genitalia.
 Infections can invade the tissues and spread systemically or may injure by upward contamination to other genital organs, both in men and women.
 They can cause chronic infection in the prostate, epididymides, uterus, fallopian tubes.
 Therefore, they can culminate in irreparable damage, such as male and female sterility.
 Sexually transmitted disease may be implicated in the genesis of cancer, such as HPV in the etiopathogenesis of cancer of the penis and cervix.
 Hepatitis can be transmitted through sexual contact, and these viruses are also related to liver cancer.

 There are cases where the disease is transmitted without the carrier manifesting any symptoms.
 There may be chlamydia, with no symptoms in 50% of men and 75% of women.
 Other times, these patients may present symptoms months and even years after their contamination in the genitals or distant from the initial infection site.